SebastianMartinezSWE/cs-684-team-blue/README.md

 - Account Creation.
 - Displays the top articles currently trending in the world by default.
 - Allows users to specify their preferences in a settings page that will reflect what type of articles are displayed in the home page.
-- Allows users to search for specific articles.
+- Allows users to search for specific articles/topics from worldwide news scources.

 ## Tech Stack